UDASE-CHiME2023/baseline/README.md

 # Baselines for the UDASE task of the CHiME-7 challenge

-**WARNING: We are still modifying the baseline, if you are interested in entering the UDASE task please check regularly the changes in this repository.**

 We pre-train a supervised Sudo rm- rf [1,2] teacher on some out-of-domain data (e.g. Libri1to3mix) and try to adapt a student model with the RemixIT [3] method on the unlabeled CHiME-5 data.

 **Fully-supervised Sudo rm -rf out-of-domain teacher**